azsry/phasmophobia_mechanics/README.md

 The EMF Reader tells you different things about the ghost depending on what level you detected:
 - Level 1: Default
 - Level 2: The ghost interacted with whatever something near you
+  - Level 2 EMF spots have a 1-in-4 chance of showing as EMF Level 5, if your ghost has EMF Level 5 as a trait
 - Level 3: The ghost recently threw something near you
 - Level 4: The ghost appeared there recently
+  - This happens at the beginning of hunting phases, and during random appearance events
 - Level 5: Simply used for evidence

 - EMF Spots only last for 20 seconds after the ghost has done something in that area, and will disappear after this time has elapsed.
 This will never change, regardless of whether the ghost is still in the room or not.